 Creating and syncing audience segments for lookalike audiences with Ortto

-The first step is to make sure your Facebook, Google, and Twitter business accounts are integrated with your Ortto account.
+The first step is to make sure your Meta Business account is integrated with your Ortto account.

 Next, create your desired audience by filtering your audience in the People section of the platform, or from the audiences page.
 Follow the instructions below to create your audience, using the five examples above as inspiration for your filtering: